 The same horological fiesta was going on at the AHCI booth located this time in rather strange surroundings of big and not very expensive brands from all over the world.
 It was buzzing with people and unconventional watches.
 Antoine Preziuso was showcasing his crazy Trillion Tourbillon of Tourbillons unique piece – no joking, the famous watch with three tourbillons mounted on a carousel is now fully covered in baguette-cut diamonds.
 Konstantin Chaykin, now probably best known for Joker series, presented the Dracula – Joker’s cousin with a very clever and interesting night indication.
 The ‘mouth’ now has vampire teeth appearing at 10 P.M. and disappearing at 8 A.M.
 Svend Andersen, Miki Eleta, Hajime Asaoka, Aaron Becsei – everyone here has a very personal and instantly recognizable approach to creating a watch or a clock.

 By the way, despite not being exhibiting this time, Andreas Strehler was attending the fair.
 More so, he was one of the key figures at the traditional – as we now know – event The Night Before, to which we were kindly invited.
 As the name suggests, it was held on the evening before the official Baselworld opening in one of the bars in the Basel city center.
 Not having a clue and expecting some kind of a scaled-down watch presentation, we’ve rushed in only to be petrified by the scene: quite a number of horological greats including Strehler, Voutilainen, Grönefeld brothers, and Sarpaneva were just chilling around, having some drinks with friends (one could easily recognize a collector, GPHG jury member and part-time brilliant watch journalist Gary G) and chatting about watches, inviting us to join in.
-We’ve already mentioned passion as the main fuel behind this segment of the industry, but there’s something more to it.
+We’ve already mentioned the passion as the main fuel behind this segment of the industry, but there’s something more to it.
 These masters of an old-fashioned craft are friends, knowing each other for decades.
-They have a similar background, a lot of stories to tell, and guess what, they appear to be surprisingly open about horology.
+They have a similar background, a lot of stories to tell, and they appear to be surprisingly open about horology in general.
 And when you buy one of their pieces, you get the fine watch with this personal connection that no big industry can ever provide.

 May.
 23, 2019